Rested/multi-translate/README.md

 ## What is it?

-Multi-translate is a unified interface on top of various translate APIs providing optimal translations, persistence, fallback.
+Multi-translate is a unified interface on top of various translate APIs providing optimal translations :star:, persistence :floppy_disk:, fallback :recycle:.

-### Features
+## Features

-#### Optimal Translations
+#### Optimal Translations :star:

 Multi-translate aims to provide optimal translations for the given language pair.
 It does this by combining the strengths of the `Amazon`, `Deep L`, `Google`, `Microsoft`, `Naver Papago`, and `Yandex` translation APIs.